Grants & Awards

 For the first time since the award’s inception, the judges opted to highly commend the work of an applicant – Dr Stephen Harrington, senior lecturer in the School of Communication at Queensland University of Technology.

 The Anne Dunn Scholar Award was set up in 2014 to commemorate the life and work of a much valued and sorely missed colleague – Professor Anne Dunn.
 Members of Anne Dunn’s family and the two associations decided to offer an annual award worth $3,000.
 It recognises excellence in research about the fields of communications or journalism, including but not limited to broadcast media for the public benefit.

 The award is in memory of a remarkable broadcaster, journalism educator and media scholar.
 Anne was known for her efforts to build bridges, whether between industry and the academy or across academic disciplines, for her mentoring of younger women making the adjustment from working in news media to academia and for her life-long commitment to public sector broadcasting.

-The judges again encourage members of both ANZCA and JERAA who have developed a strong body of research about communication and journalism to enter the award.
+The judges continue to encourage entries from members of both ANZCA and JERAA who have developed a strong body of research about communication and journalism.
 Please enter so your work can be celebrated and we can showcase it to the wider academic community.
-Don't be shy!

 Previous Anne Dunn Scholars:

 Project title: Courting Disaster - Cyclone Reporting in a Climate Change World